When to Come Out

-- It's okay to not want to be another one of those horrifying statistics, so these are somethings you can do to prevent that:
+It's okay to not want to be another one of those horrifying statistics, so here are a few things you can do to prevent that:

 - If you know that your town happens to fall on the more dangerous side of things, avoid traveling alone.
 This will reduce your chances of having a dangerous encounter.

 - Try to avoid those who make you feel uneasy.
 Trust that gut feeling, most of the time, it happens to be right.

 - To expand on the second bulletin, the buddy system is another thing to look into.